nsg-ethz/p4-learning/exercises/06-Heavy_Hitter_Detector/README.md

 <img src="images/heavy_hitter_topo.png" title="Small Topology"/>
 <p/>

-In today's first exercise we will implement very simple heavy hitter detector using a counting bloom filter.
+In today's first exercise we will play with probabilistic data structures.
+First we will implement very simple heavy hitter detector using a counting bloom filter.
 Heavy hitters can simply be defined as the traffic sources who send unusually large traffic.
 This can be categorized solely by source IP address or can be classified to each application, or application session that sends the traffic.
 As you have seen in the lecture, to implement a bloom filter